 - 6 and 10 week volunteering placements from June to August 2020

 - No previous teaching experience required

 - Live and work in teams of 8-12 volunteers

-- An ongoing and sustainable model of partner support means that our partner organisations will continue to receive support from Suas long after the volunteers leave the placement.
+- Our sustainable model of ongoing partner support means that our partner organisations continue to receive support from Suas long after the volunteers leave the placement.

-- The shared experience and friendships formed amongst teams will make has lasting effects on volunteers in their future lives and careers.
+- The shared experience and friendships formed amongst teams has lasting effects on volunteers in their future lives and careers.

 Read first hand accounts from our previous volunteers

 Living and working with a team of fellow young volunteers from Ireland, you’ll help change the lives of girls and boys in some of the world’s most disadvantaged communities.
 You’ll get first-hand experience of life in a developing country, gain on-the-ground insights into global development issues and advance your own personal and professional skills.

 You’ll see, learn and experience things you never have before.

 You're in safe hands